jxmot/ESP8266-RCWL0516/README.md

 ## Download & Run

 Assuming that you've assembled and tested the circuit it's time to try out the code!
-After the sketch has been compiled and downloaded the on-board LED of the NodeMCU *might* be lit.
+After the sketch has been compiled and downloaded the on-board LED of the NodeMCU *might* be lit when the program starts.
 If so just wait about 5 to 10 seconds and it should turn off.
-When it does the sensor has not detected any presence.
+When it turns off the sensor has not detected any presence.

 Please keep in mind that the sensor is quite sensitive.
 And a minor amount of movement within its range will activate it.

 When the LED is off try waving your hand in front of the sensor (*the side with the components*) and the LED should light up and you should see `interr - ACTIVE` on the IDE console.
-Wait about 5 to 10 seconds and the LED should turn off.
+Wait about 5 to 10 seconds and the LED should turn off and `interr - IDLE` will be seen on the console.

 # Code Details